2026 YOUTH SPRING CONCERT INFORMATION

 COSTUMES

-• All costumes require tights, except for certain Hip-Hop costumes.
+All costumes require tights, except for certain Hip-Hop costumes or costumes that have pant bottoms.

 We encourage dancers to bring all costume pieces, accessories, and shoes in a garment bag with a hanger with their NAME CLEARLY LABELED on the outside.
 This will help staff move dancers quickly to and from backstage.
 REMEMBER: LABEL EVERYTHING!
 Costumes, shoes, tights, bags, water bottles, etc. Do not bring any extra items that can be lost or broken.